dogefriendyt/TDS/README.md

 Farm 7: 7/10 (Good for beginners)

-Farm 8: UNKNOWN (Has to be redone, glitchy, and decent)
+Farm 8: 9/10 (Beats molten but doesn't fully upgrade all units)

 # Maps